Staninna/captcha/README.md

 To validate a captcha, send a `POST` request to `/api/v1/verify` with the following query parameters:

-- `id`: The captcha image ID obtained from the `/api/v1/new` endpoint.
+- `id`: The captcha ID obtained from the `/api/v1/new` endpoint.
 - `auth`: The authentication token.
 - `code`: The captcha code.

-The response will be a JSON object with a message indicating whether the captcha was valid ("ok"), raised a warning ("warn"), or encountered an error ("error").
+The response will be a JSON object with a message indicating whether the captcha was valid or not ("ok"), raised a warning ("warn"), or encountered an error ("error").

 ### Filters